Best Value for Money

 And of course, you can personalize the ‘theme’ and content of your emails to make them fit with your brand’s look and feel.

-Square Online Store offers a free plan, plus three paid plans.
+Square Online offers a free plan, plus three paid plans.
 But how do they differ, and which offers best value?

 |Plan||Monthly cost (when billed monthly)||Monthly cost (when billed annually)||Transaction fee|